kokoro-labo/docker-oracle/README.md

 # docker-oracle

-Use the Oracle database for learning
+Use the Oracle database for learning based on OTN LICENSE

 ## Prepare

-### Before BUILD
+### Before Container Build

 Place the RPM in the specified directory